Availity/availity-workflow/docs/source/index.md

 ## Contributing

--   Run `npm install`
--   Run `npm run bootstrap` at project root
+-   Run `yarn`
--   Use `npm run angular` to start the Angular sample application
--   Use `npm run react` to use the React sample application
+-   Use `yarn start:app` to start the React sample application